otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 This specification aims to support future OTR versions.
 Because of that, the Prekey Server should support multiple Prekey Messages from different/future OTR versions, starting with the current version, 4.
-Each message defined in this document, will, therefore, advertise which version is using.
+Each message defined in this document, will, therefore, advertise which version it is using.

 ## Security Properties